ncchur/thesis-writing/notes/paperFallSemester.md

 Λοιπόν is an inferential or progressive particle that still retains its Classical functional of a temporal adverb.[81]
 Emphatic particles, on the other hand, become less common in Hellenistic prose, but I am not prepared to call that process simply a decline.[82]

-[^1a]: Renner 311.

-[2]: Spooner 16 n.77.
-This opinion was proposed to some extent by Ludwich and continued more recently by Gattiker and by Spooner.

-[3]: Helmut van Thiel sums up the point well: “Berührungen mit den D-Scholien sind vermerkt” (van Thiel ZPE 132 p.
-29).
-For a longer discussion of the “Geschichte der Sammlung” see van Thiel 5-8.

 [4]: Montanari vii, “ancient scholarship,” which flourished on account of the need to conserve, interpret and study the works of the great authors of the past: textual criticism and exegesis on the one hand (i.e. text conservation and interpretation in the strict sense) and the study of linguistic phenomena on the other (vocabulary, grammar, rhetoric).